-For information about disabled parking spaces and parking concessions in your local council car parks
+You can also find information about disabled parking spaces and parking concessions in your local council car parks.

 Other car parks such as supermarkets are not managed by the council, and you will have to check to see if any concessions are available for disabled parking.